How to integrate Webflow MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Webflow to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Webflow agent that can add a new blog post to my site, list all products in my store collection, get details for order #12345, delete a collection item by its id through natural language commands.
+By the end, you'll have a working Webflow agent that can add a new blog post to your site, list all products in your store collection, get details for order #12345 through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Webflow account through Composio's Webflow MCP server.